SAP-archive/helm-broker/docs/11-security.md

+---
-# Security
+title: Security
+---

 This document presents the ways to secure the Helm Broker on your cluster against possibile vulnerabilities.

 ## Authorize access to AddonsConfigurations